j-l-jones/makehuman2/README.md

 If you already want to test or work with this version, you should install it in parallel to old version.

-Only Windows and Linux will be supported.
-The current stardard will be OpenGL still.
+Only Windows and Linux will be supported with at least OpenGL 3.3.
+We try to support MacOS with OpenGL 1.2 as well.
+The current stardard will stay OpenGL still.

 ## Get the code